 Boston United: Club Profile

-If relegation from the Football League isn’t bad enough in 2007, Boston United were actually sent down two divisions.
-After last meeting us during their 2001-2 promotion-winning campaign, the Pilgrims didn’t get a reunion with us; going straight down into Conference North stopping from that happening.
-We’re not going to get into how the Pilgrims went up from the Conference in dubious circumstances in the first place.
+After a rapid rise up into the Football League, it wasn’t too long before Boston United came back down to earth with a bump; relegation in 2007 resulting the Pilgrims being demoted more than one division.
+After last meeting us during their 2001-2 promotion-winning campaign, we didn’t get a reunion; them going straight down into Conference North stopped from that happening.
+And we’re not going to get into how the Pilgrims gained promotion from the Conference in the first place amid dubious circumstances.

 Players For Us... and Them